dart-lang/language/working/static metaprogramming/feature_specification.md

 ### Macro API

-All macro interfaces implement the [Macro][Macro] class, so you can follow the "Implementors" links to see all the available types of macros.
+All macros implement a subtype of the [Macro][Macro] class, so you can follow the "Implementors" links to see all the available types of macros.
 Here are some direct links to the root interfaces for each phase:

 - [TypeMacro][TypeMacro]
 - [DeclarationMacro][DeclarationMacro]